 Examples of odd-numbered Likert scales are the 5-point or 7-point, while the even-numbered Likert scales are those that could be 4-points or 6-point.
 Usually, the even-numbered Likert scales lack the midpoint that generally supports neutrality.

 You may be asking which one is better.
-It is determined by on what you want to accomplish.
+It is determined by what you want to accomplish.
 Even-numbered Likert scales force the respondent to take a stand without being neutral, while the odd-numbered Likert scales will help out whenever the topic is sensitive, allowing people to stand neutral.

 There is absolutely no definite rule.
 It all depends on your purpose, the topic of the questionnaire, what you want to find out in each question, and who your respondents are.